arben777/simple-babyagiui-TimF/README.md

     - Launch an EC2 instance.
     - SSH into the instance, clone your app, and install requirements.
     - Set environment variables and start the Streamlit app.

+#### Streamlit Deployment:

+To deploy using Streamlit:

+    - Ensure the `streamlit` library is included in your `requirements.txt`.
+    - Use any of the platforms above or Streamlit sharing to deploy your app.
+Refer to the Streamlit documentation for more specific guidance.

 #### Multiple Deployments: